rutvikk99/synapse/demos/module4/README.md

 7. Select the **Source options** tab, then configure the following:

     - **Wildcard paths**: Enter `online-user-profiles-02/*.json`.
-    - **JSON Settings**: Expand this section, then select the **Single document** setting.
-This denotes that each file contains a single JSON document.
+    - **JSON Settings**: Expand this section, then select the **Array of documents** setting.
+This denotes that each file contains an array of JSON documents.

     ![The source options are configured as described.](media/data-flow-user-profiles-source-options.png "Source options")